AOL: 2015–2021: As part of Verizon

-On June 29, 2015, AOL announced a deal with Microsoft to take over the majority of its digital advertising business.
+In June 2015, AOL announced a deal with Microsoft to take over the majority of its digital advertising business.
 Under the pact, as many as 1,200 Microsoft employees involved with the business will be transferred to AOL, and the company will take over the sale of display, video, and mobile ads on various Microsoft platforms in nine countries, including Brazil, Canada, the United States, and the United Kingdom.
 Additionally, Google Search will be replaced on AOL properties with Bing—which will display advertising sold by Microsoft.
 Both advertising deals are subject to affiliate marketing revenue sharing.

-On July 22, 2015, AOL received two News and Documentary Emmy nominations, one for MAKERS in the Outstanding Historical Programming category, and the other for True Trans With Laura Jane Grace, which documented the story of Laura Jane Grace, a transgender musician best known as the founder, lead singer, songwriter and guitarist of the punk rock band Against Me!, and her decision to come out publicly and overall transition experience.
+In July 2015, AOL received two News and Documentary Emmy nominations, one for MAKERS in the Outstanding Historical Programming category, and the other for True Trans With Laura Jane Grace, which documented the story of Laura Jane Grace, a transgender musician best known as the founder, lead singer, songwriter and guitarist of the punk rock band Against Me!, and her decision to come out publicly and overall transition experience.

-On September 3, 2015, AOL agreed to buy Millennial Media for $238 million.
+In September 2015, AOL agreed to buy Millennial Media for $238 million.
 On October 23, 2015, AOL completed the acquisition.

-On October 1, 2015, Go90, a free ad-supported mobile video service aimed at young adult and teen viewers that Verizon owns and AOL oversees and operates, launched its content publicly after months of beta testing.
+In October 2015, Go90, a free ad-supported mobile video service aimed at young adult and teen viewers that Verizon owns and AOL oversees and operates, launched its content publicly after months of beta testing.
 The initial launch line-up included content from Comedy Central, HuffPost, Nerdist News, Univision News, Vice, ESPN and MTV.

-On April 20, 2016, AOL acquired virtual reality studio RYOT to bring immersive 360 degree video and VR content to HuffPost's global audience across desktop, mobile, and apps.
+In April 2016, AOL acquired virtual reality studio RYOT to bring immersive 360 degree video and VR content to HuffPost's global audience across desktop, mobile, and apps.

+Merger into Oath

 In July 2016, Verizon Communications announced its intent to purchase the core internet business of Yahoo!.
 Verizon merged AOL with Yahoo into a new company called "Oath Inc.", which in January 2019 rebranded itself as Verizon Media.

 In April 2018, Oath Inc. sold Moviefone to MoviePass Parent Helios and Matheson Analytics.

-In November 2020 the Huffington Post was sold to BuzzFeed in a stock deal.
+In November 2020, HuffPost was sold to BuzzFeed in a stock deal.

-2021–2025: As part of an independent Yahoo!
+2021–2025: As part of Yahoo!

-On May 3, 2021, Verizon announced it would sell 90 percent of its Verizon Media division to Apollo Global Management for $5 billion, becoming the second independent incarnation of Yahoo!
-Inc.
+In May 2021, Verizon announced it would sell 90% of its Verizon Media division to Apollo Global Management for $5 billion, becoming the second independent incarnation of Yahoo Inc.

+In 2025, AOL ended its dial-up internet service.

-2025: Pending acquisition by Bending Spoons
+2026: Acquisition by Bending Spoons

-In October 2025, Bending Spoons acquired AOL in a deal valued at roughly $1.5 billion.
+In January 2026, Bending Spoons acquired AOL in a deal valued at roughly $1.5 billion.
 In a statement, Bending Spoons CEO Luca Ferrari cited AOL's 30 million active users as part of what made the property attractive.
-The deal is expected to close in late 2025 or early 2026.
+The purchase was quietly completed in January 2026, Bending Spoons then laid off more than 100 AOL employees in February 2026.